General Uncertainty Estimation with Delta Variances: Introduction

 When applied to the state-of-the-art GraphCast weather forecasting system we observe favourable results.
 In comparison to popular related approaches such as ensemble methods our method exhibits similar quality while requiring fewer computational resources.

-\paragraph{What is Epistemic Variance?} Given limited data the parameters $\theta$ of a parametric model $f_\theta$ can only be identified with limited certainty.
+\paragraph{What is Epistemic Variance?} Given limited data the parameters $\theta$ of a parametric function e.g. a neural network $f_\theta$ can only be identified with limited certainty.
 The resulting parameter uncertainty translates into uncertainty in the outputs of $f_\theta(x)$ and any other function $\derivedQtheta(z)$ that depends on $\theta$.
-We define Epistemic Variance as the output variance induced by the posterior distribution over parameters given the model $f$ and its training data $p(\theta|f, \Data)$:
+We define Epistemic Variance as the output variance induced by the posterior distribution over parameters given the function $f$ and its training data $p(\theta|f, \Data)$:

 Section~\ref{sec:delta_problem_description} extends this definition to any function $\derivedQtheta$ that depends on parameters $\theta$ that were estimated using $f_\theta$ and $\Data$.
 As an illustration consider Section~\ref{sec:delta_experiments} where $\ftheta$ is a learned weather dynamics model and $\derivedQtheta$ are weather dependent utility functions - e.g. a wind turbine power yield forecast.
 The epistemic variance of $\derivedQtheta(z)$ is then $\Variance[\theta \sim p(\theta|f, \Data)]{\derivedQtheta(z))}$.